USS Corry leads the Normandy Invasion

 June 6, 1944

-USS Corry (DD-463)
+Destroyer USS Corry (DD-463)

-In 1966, Corry Chief Radio Technician McKernon met The Longest Day author Cornelius Ryan, who signed his copy of the classic D-Day book, as seen below.
+In 1966, USS Corry Chief Radio Technician McKernon met The Longest Day author Cornelius Ryan, who signed his copy of the classic D-Day book, as seen below.

 Cornelius Ryan (left)